OvertureMaps/workshop/README.md

     ) TO 'global_overture_address_density.csv';
     ```

-2. Or we can use _connectors_ as a proxy for where road complexity:
+2. Or we can use _connectors_ as a proxy for road complexity in the transportation theme:

     ```sql
     COPY(